EvernodeXRPL/sashimono/README.md

 * Boost Stacktrace - https://www.boost.org

 ## Setting up Sashimono Agent environment
 - Place a hotpocket contract named **default_contract** (Copies of this contract will be made when new instances are created) inside the **dependencies** directory.
-This should be a new contract (Created by `hpcore new`) which has configured binaries in hp.cfg.
+This should be a new contract (Created by `hpcore new`).
 In the future this will be placed by the installation process.

 - Run the setup script located at the repo root (tested on Ubuntu 18.04).
 ```